- About

 Clinical research development.

-Patient Education Committee
+Patient Education Subcommittee

 The remit of the Patient Education Committee is to compile existing web information from around the world and make it accessible through the IPNA website as a support services to Patients and their families.